 The company sold more than 1,300 sawmills in its first three years.
 More models were built and features added like hydraulic log handling was introduced in 1987.
 To bring the mills closer to customers, Wood-Mizer opened its first branch in 1984 with others following shortly after.
 Blades manufacturing was introduced in the late ‘80s, and the first ReSharp facility was opened in 1995.

-Today, Wood-Mizer has earned the reputation as the world’s largest manufacturer of portable bandsaw mills having sold more than 60,000 units worldwide.
 The company, headquartered in Indianapolis, has multiple locations to serve customers in the United States and Canada, and dealers throughout the world.
 European customers are served through the Wood-Mizer Europe Headquarters in Kolo, Poland.

 In 2004, both of the company founders sold their stock to the employees through an Employee Stock Ownership Plan (ESOP), which is a qualified trust that benefits the retirement of the Wood-Mizer employees.
 100% of Wood-Mizer is now owned by its employees, meaning that each employee at Wood-Mizer has a personal stake in the work he or she does - so you can expect the best performance from us every time.

 Today, I have the privilege of serving as Wood-Mizer’s CEO, but in 1987 I was just like you – considering joining the Wood-Mizer family of customers.
 I can remember it like it was yesterday.
 I was at a forestry show in the United Kingdom when I saw my first Wood-Mizer.
 I was amazed.
 I stopped and just watched the Wood-Mizer LT40G18 cutting a large oak log, and could barely believe my eyes.
 Continue Reading